michielskobe/rnd-final-project/docs/project/hdl_simulation.md

 * Support for our axi4-streaming audio implementation
 * Generating the right TID for the stereo channels with a base offset
 * Support for generating front-pressure to test downstream AXI compliance
+* Support for starting with a delay

+### AXI2WAV

+We also want to listen to the outputs of our code, we also need to be able to convert AXI into a WAV file.
+This gave rise to `axi2wav.vhd`..
+It is capable of the following things:

+* Support for our axi4-streaming audio implementation
+* Support for generating back-pressure to test upstream AXI compliance

+### Posible future extentions

+We could make it so that a lot more WAV files are supported (other bitrate, bit/sample, nr of channels).
+This would make it a more versitile tool for the future.